CENG502-Projects/CENG502-Spring2023/Topcuoglu/Readme.md

 # 1. Introduction
 Self supervised learning aims to train generalizable models without labels by using the data intrinsic learning signals.
 There is a significant need for labeled data for most computer vision tasks, where object segmentation can be one of the most tedious ones.

-Self-supervised learning methods has achieved on-par or even better results than its supervised counterparts in recent years (also in NLP).
+Self-supervised learning methods have achieved on-par or even better results than their supervised counterparts in recent years (also in NLP).
 However, most available methods focus on iconic datasets (with single objects centered in the image) like ImageNet.
-For classification tasks these methods might be sufficient but tasks like object detection and segmentation require to learn more detailed representations by taking into account multiple objects in images in varying sizes.
+For classification tasks, these methods might be sufficient but tasks like object detection and segmentation require learning more detailed representations by taking into account multiple objects in images of varying sizes.
 For the representations to be useful they have to be taking into account non-iconic samples which are common in datasets like COCO.

 One popular method that tries to learn similar representations for differently augmented views of the same image is BYOL [7].
-Applying it's approach to COCO results in irrelevant cropped regions like below:
+Applying its approach to COCO results in irrelevant cropped regions like the below:

 <img src="imgs/image.png" alt="Cropped regions selected from an image available in COCO dataset with BYOL." style="width: 50%;">

-It can be seen that it is very difficult for these boxes to contain consistent image crops, where the model can learn to relate object parts of the same object.
-A different approach is necessary here which is aware of multiple objects in varying sizes and whole scene in general.
+It can be seen that it is very difficult for these boxes to contain consistent image crops, where the model can learn to relate object parts to the same object.
+A different approach is necessary here which is aware of multiple objects in varying sizes and the whole scene in general.

 The paper UniVIP (CVPR 2022) tries to solve this problem.
 And this repository tries to reproduce their method based on their descriptions in the paper.

 ## 1.1.
 Paper summary
-Unlike BYOL, UniVIP tries to learn relation between scenes, between instances and between scenes and instances.
-This explained well in the image below:
+Unlike BYOL, UniVIP tries to learn the relation between scenes, between instances, and between scenes and instances.
+This is explained well in the image below:

 <img src="imgs/image-1.png" alt="Illustration of scene and instance relations." style="width: 50%;">

-In the image, scenes are similar, object are part of (related) to scenes, and each object is different from each other.
+In the image, scenes are similar, objects are part of (related) to scenes, and each object is different from the other.
 This would be indeed a useful learning guide for SSL.
 Their contributions are towards accomplishing these:

 1. Rather than selecting fully random crops, selecting two random scenes with an overlap (where some objects reside) can solve the inconsistency problem in non-iconic datasets like COCO.
-2. If available instances in the image are known, together with the random crops (scenes), they utilize scene-to-scene similarity, instances to scene similarity and instances to instances dissimilarity.
+2. If available instances in the image are known, together with the random crops (scenes), they utilize scene-to-scene similarity, instances-to-scene similarity, and instances-to instances dissimilarity.

-With these updated they achieve superior results both in single-centric (iconic) datasets like imagenet (classification) and non-iconic datasets like COCO and on multiple different downstream tasks.
+With these updates they achieve superior results both in single-centric (iconic) datasets like imagenet (classification) and non-iconic datasets like COCO and on multiple different downstream tasks.

-It is important to mention that, in the literature there is a paper which BYOL is very related (might be inspired from) called ORL (Unsupervised Object-Level Representation Learning from Scene Images) [3].
+It is important to mention that, in the literature, there is a paper which BYOL is very related (might be inspired from) called ORL (Unsupervised Object-Level Representation Learning from Scene Images) [3].

 ![Learning representation from objects in different images.](imgs/image-2.png)

-Basically they use BYOL to generate representations of image which they later pair into groups with k-nearest neighbor method.
-Then with an unsupervised region proposal algorithm (selective search) they generate RoIs.
-Next, the pre-trained model is to find top-ranked RoI pairs, on top of which a model is trained which they call object level representation learning.
-This three stage method is smartly simplified by UniVIP.
+Basically, they use BYOL to generate representations of images which they later pair into groups with the k-nearest neighbor method.
+Then with an unsupervised region proposal algorithm (selective search), they generate RoIs.
+Next, the pre-trained model is to find top-ranked RoI pairs, on top of which a model is trained which they call object-level representation learning.
+This three-stage method is smartly simplified by UniVIP.

 # 2. The method and my interpretation